 Purchasing alcohol after boarding the cruise

 Once onboard, you’ll find plenty of opportunities to enjoy your favorite drinks.
-However, there are some important things to know.
+However, before you proceed, there are some important things to know.

 Many cruise lines offer drink packages that include unlimited alcoholic beverages or a set number of drinks per day.
 Pricing varies, and packages can be a good value for those who plan to drink regularly.
 Be sure to read the fine print, as some packages exclude premium spirits or require all adults in a stateroom to purchase the same package (like Royal Caribbean and Carnival Cruise Line).

-Alcohol purchased at onboard duty-free shops or at ports of call is typically held by the ship until the end of the cruise.
+The ship typically holds alcohol purchased at onboard duty-free shops or ports of call until the end of the cruise.
 These items are delivered to your stateroom on the last evening or are available for pickup on the morning of disembarkation, depending on the cruise line.

 Alcohol restrictions and penalties